DanialArab/Geospatial_Data_Science/My GIS Projects/README.md

 Fig. 3: Screenshot of the highly accessible drinking fountains along the green pathways in Vancouver, BC

 The interactive map provides various features such as panning, zooming, and browsing the map.
-Click on the link to access and explore the map interactively:
+Click on the link below to access and explore the map interactively:

 [Vancouver highly accessible fountains along green pathways - interactive map](https://danialarab.github.io/map/)